Termination of Employment: Administrative and Professional

 B. General Administrative and Professional

 After a decision has been made to terminate the employment of an individual in a general administrative and professional position, the department head (or designee) should discuss the proposed action with the Dean (or designee).
-The department head should then prepare a memorandum to the President that documents the situation.
+The department head should then prepare a memorandum to the Senior Vice President for Academic and Faculty Affairs that documents the situation.

 The memorandum should be routed to the Dean for review and approval.
-After approval by the Dean, the department head should route the memorandum to the President (or designee).
-If the decision to terminate a general administrative and professional staff member's employment is approved by the President (or designee), the head of the department must meet with the individual to discuss the separation and provide a written notice to the individual.
+After approval by the Dean, the department head should route the memorandum to the Senior Vice President for Academic and Faculty Affairs.
+If the decision to terminate a general administrative and professional staff member's employment is approved by the Senior Vice President for Academic and Faculty Affairs, the head of the department must meet with the individual to discuss the separation and provide a written notice to the individual.

 The terms of separation may vary from employee to employee based on a variety of factors that include, but are not limited to, reasons for termination and length of the employee's service to the University.
 The terms of separation must be included in the memorandum reviewed by the Dean.